 Self-confidence is hard to come by, sometimes.
 It’s not like you can pick it up from the local shop.
 But with time and a little bit of conviction, you really can become a more self-assured person – and other people will notice too.
 Ginny was a good example of this: in the first few books, she was portrayed as a blushing young girl grappling with a huge crush on Harry.
 It didn’t help that she was possessed by Lord Voldemort in her first year of Hogwarts either – as if pre-teens didn’t have enough problems.

 But as the terms wore on, especially in Ginny’s third year, she began to really grow as a person, integrating herself more in Harry’s friendship group, developing a killer sense of humour, a deeper inner strength, and a sterling talent for Bat-Bogey Hexes.
 She also didn’t follow the crowd, such as when she refused to take no for an answer when it came to joining Harry for a showdown at the Ministry of Magic at the end of Order of the Phoenix.
 And after Hermione gave Ginny some advice to start going out with other boys rather than waiting for Harry, Ginny decided to focus on doing nice things for herself, rather than pining for others.
 Conveniently, the second Ginny found her self-confidence, Harry started fancying her.
 Oh, boys.

 Anyway, Ginny’s growth taught us that no matter what people’s perception of you might be, you are the only person who truly knows yourself, and your own potential.
 Take a leaf out of Ginny’s book and learn to focus on your own personal story, not other people’s.

-Oh fine, we’re just kidding.
-But boy, what a way to start a year, right?
+Oh fine, we’re only joking.
+But boy, what a way to start a year!